rush86999/atomic-generative-ai-landing/content/_index.md

 # workflow
 workflow:
-  title: "Experience the best workflow with us"
+  title: "What if you could have a chat with your calendar?
+(Coming Soon!)"
   image: "/images/banner.svg"
-  description: ""
+  description: "Powered by ChatGPT, You can have a conversation to meet, update, create and more with your calendar."

 # call_to_action
 call_to_action: